mwolfunisg/martinwolf.github.io/README.md

 I am an Assistant Professor of Economics at the [University of St. Gallen](https://www.unisg.ch).

-I am a microeconomist by training.
-My main interests are in contract theory, contest theory, and auction theory.
-I also analyze incentives in blockchain markets and in cryptographic protocols.
+My main interests are in contracts, contests, and auctions.
+I also study incentives in blockchain markets and in cryptographic protocols.

 I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch).